mitranim/rout/readme.md

 `rout` is an evolution of "manual" routing that avoids common router flaws:

 * Control flow is still imperative.
 It _doesn't need middleware_: simply call A before/after B.
 * Uses regexps.
 Compared to custom pattern dialects, this is less surprising and more flexible.
-(Regexps are compiled only once and cached.)
+Regexps are compiled only once and cached.
-* Encourages full URL paths: `^/a/b/c$` instead of `"a", "b", "c"`.
+* Routing uses full URL paths: `^/a/b/c$` instead of `"/a" "/b" "/c"`.
 This makes the code _searchable_, reducing the need for external docs.
 * Correct "not found" and "method not allowed" semantics out of the box.

 The resulting code is very dense, simple, and clear.